 The network is not the project is not the network

 It is true that Satoshi’s true identity is irrelevant to the Bitcoin network.
 The network was (brilliantly) designed so that its transactions require no trust or central authority.
 This will remain true as long as no entity controls too much of the “mining” computational power—more than one quintillion computations per second—that secures Bitcoin’s revolutionary blockchain.
-More than the sum of its code, the Bitcoin project has been divided by bitter disagreements.
 (Blockchain, for the uninitiated, is a digital platform that verifies and creates a permanent record of online transactions.)
 Nakamoto is believed to control 7% of all extant bitcoin, worth roughly $450 million today.
 That’s enough to influence Bitcoin’s spot price, but not enough to control it.

 But the Bitcoin network is a living, changing thing, composed of constantly evolving software.
 More than the sum of its code, the ongoing Bitcoin project has been divided by very public, bitter disagreements.
 These have at best slowed progress, and at worst dragged Bitcoin into something like a civil war.